Laurel City Singers will present their fall concert entitled,

 Chris is also the organist for the Boar’s Head Festival.
 Come, let

 Tickets will be available at the door; $10 Adult, $8 Senior and $20

 Laurel City Singers is a community-based choir, conceived by Adam Atkins, Roger

-Atkins, Joe Butkevicius, Debbie Storrs and Lynn Whittaker thirteen years ago.
+Atkins, Joe Butkevicius, Debbie Storrs and Lynn Whittaker many years ago.
 They

 recognized a need to develop a choir that was dedicated to a wide variety of musical